polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ```

 - The `rawParam` is invoked by **users** and emits lock events involving **asset contract address** on the source chain, **target chain ID**, **target address,** and **amount of token** to be transferred.
 By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
-- Then the transaction data is packed, which invokes the CCM contract.
 - The CCM contract transfers the parameters of transaction data to the target chain based on block generation on the source chain;
 - The serialized **transaction data**, **chain ID**, **business logic contract address** of target chain, and the method needing to be called on the target chain is sent through `crossChain()` in the CCM contract.

 ### Step3.
 Verifying and executing

-Verifying and executing are invoked by the relayer, but in some cases, you could also invoke them by yourself if you get the valid block information from Poly. `verifyHeaderAndExecuteTx` fetches and processes **cross-chain transactions**, finds the **Merkle root** of a transaction based on the block height (in the block header), and verifies the **transaction's legitimacy** using the transaction parameters.
-After verifying the Poly chain block header and proof, `verifyHeaderAndExecuteTx` will invoke the business logic contract deployed on the target chain.
+Verifying and executing are invoked by the relayer, but in some cases, you could also invoke them by yourself if you get the valid block information from Poly.
 See [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step4-verifying--executing) for deploy methods.

 ````solidity
 /*